Sheltopusik: Skull anatomy

-The skull is elongated, twice as long as it is wide and widest at the posteroventral portions of the jugals, where the cheeks proceed to narrow into the snout.
+The skull of Pseudopodus apodus is elongated, twice as long as it is wide and widest at the posteroventral portions of the jugals, where the cheeks proceed to narrow into the snout.
 The exonarial fenestra (external naris) is similarly elongated and elliptical.
 The orbits, which lie in a posterior portion of the anterior part of the skull, are large.

 The premaxillary–maxilla has an elongated opening and has rounded ends.
 It is positioned between the forked premaxillary process of the maxilla and the maxillary and vomeromaxillary processes of the premaxilla.

 Description

-The sheltopusik can reach a length of 135 cm.
-It is tan colored, paler on the ventral surface and the head, with a ring-like/segmented appearance that makes it look like a large earthworm with a distinctive fold of skin down each side called a lateral groove.
+The sheltopusik can reach a total length (tail included) of 135 cm.
+It is tan-colored, paler on the ventral surface and the head, with a ring-like/segmented appearance that makes it look like a large earthworm, with a distinctive fold of skin down each side called a lateral groove.
 Small (2-mm) rear legs are sometimes visible near the cloaca.
-Though the legs are barely discernible, the sheltopusik can be quickly distinguished from a snake by its ears, eyelids, and ventral scales.
-This species exhibit sexual dimorphism as males are on average larger than females.
+Though the legs are barely discernible, the sheltopusik can be quickly distinguished from a snake by its ears, eyelids, and lack of enlarged ventral scales.
+This species exhibits sexual dimorphism as males are on average larger than females.